RTK-Query-Redux-toolkit

 • setup listeners, which may be a utility to assist manage refetching either in an exceedingly global or granular way

-• Much more to handle your API calls and Redux store
+• There is much more to handle your API calls, and the Redux store

 Error handling